carbon-language/carbon-lang/flang/documentation/Calls.md

 This includes parenthesized designators like `(X)` as an important special case, which are expressions in Fortran.
-(This case also technically includes constants, but those are better implemented by passing addresses in read-only memory.)
+(This case also technically includes constants, but those are better implemented by passing addresses in read-only memory when the interface is explicit.)
 The dummy argument cannot be known to have `INTENT(OUT)` or `INTENT(IN OUT)`.